isi94/xlxs-reader-excel-Ismael-Ibrahim/solutions/README.txt

 It can be downloaded via the pip tool with the command "pip install xlrd"

-The xlsx file must be located in the same folder
+The Python file is in the folder "python_solution" the xlsx file must be located in the same folder.
 Then you can run the program with Python "excel_read.py"